 The report is considered official only if mailed from the agency directly to ERAU.
 We accept evaluations from the following agencies:

 ECE, IEE, IERF, Josef Silny & Associates, World Education Services and SpanTran.
-Admissions also reserves the right to accept foreign credential evaluations from current members of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE).
+Admissions also reserves the right to accept foreign credential evaluations from current members of the National Association of Credential Evaluation Services (NACES).

 Next Steps After Admission